Butscha massacre: Now China is speaking up after all

 The English speaking one Global Times also reported on the atrocities and called violence against civilians “unacceptable”.
 However, “riots and wars are always accompanied by such harrowing tragedies,” the editorial said.
 Instead of condemning Russia for the crimes, the newspaper indirectly blamed the US for the massacre.
 Washington would further aggravate the situation in Ukraine through sanctions instead of actively striving for peace.

 Immediately after the first reports of the massacre became known, China’s media still hushed up the incident.
-There were initially no comments from Chinese politicians either.
+Initially, there were no statements from Chinese politicians either.
 The foreign broadcaster CGTN and the Hong Kong- and Shenzhen-based broadcaster Phoenix TV were the first Chinese media to report.

 Bucha massacre: China’s loud silence